 Notarized travel authorizations are only issued in Venezuela if both parents are present.
-If one of the parents is abroad, he/she will have to approach a Venezuelan consular representation and mail the document to Venezuela.
+If one of the parents is abroad, is required to go to Venezuelan consulate to obtain a document that must then be mailed to Venezuela.
 Such procedures are lengthy and require an attorney.
 In addition, children travelling alone or with another person who is not their parent or legal guardian require a notarized authorization from both parents.
 Family separation is one of the most common consequences of displacement.

 56% of the respondents said they have been separated from one or more members of the family with whom they were living in Venezuela.
-The reasons for the separation include family members left behind due to their physical or socio-economic conditions, family members looking for opportunities in several countries along the route, and, in some cases, separation due to protection incidents affecting family unity, like domestic and intimate partner violence arbitrary detention and/or arrest.
+The reasons for the separation include family members left behind due to their physical or socio-economic conditions, family members looking for opportunities in several countries along the route, and, in some cases, separation due to protection incidents affecting family unity, like domestic and intimate partner violence, arbitrary detention and/or arrest.